 - Lower cash inflows of Ps.
 15,232 million due to lower maturity of investments purchased in 2018, which included variable interest rate government and corporate debt securities; - Lower cash outflows of Ps.
 4,266 million due to lower acquisitions of capital expenditures in property, plant and equipment in 2020 related to the COVID-19 pandemic; and - Higher cash outflows of Ps.
-7,089 million mainly due to business acquisitions and other investments in 2020
+7,089 million mainly due to business acquisitions and other investments in equity instruments in 2020.